exercism/blog/posts/hello-world-machine.md

     return 'Goodbye, Mars!'
 ```

-Your task is simply to change it to return "Hello, World!" instead.
+Your task is to change it to return "Hello, World!" instead.

 ## The Traditional Approach